What’s New This Winter

 E. A new book, quite different from either.

 This summer, I tried out a couple different options, writing out a basic outline for each.
 Lots of new plot ideas and character relationships emerged.
 Since I already had a polished, finished novel, I had something to work with.
+I decided to choose option B.

-So I decided to go with option B. I wrote a brand new outline and have begun writing new material as I incorporate one “story” into the main plotline.
-I’ve already made lots of major changes.
 I promise to let everyone here at Lynne Danley, Wordsmith in on the progress I’m making as I proceed.

 I’m looking forward to completing the rewrite so I can get back to work on the sequel.
 I have lots of great ideas for it percolating around in my head, especially after taking a thriller writing course from Harlan Coben.
 This really inspired me.